SharePoint/sp-dev-docs/docs/sp-add-ins/customize-a-list-view-in-sharepoint-add-ins-using-client-side-rendering.md

   - Provides a value for the  **JSLink** element that points to a JavaScript file that is provisioned with the add-in.

+    > [!NOTE]
-     **Note**  The JSLink property is not supported on Survey or Events lists.
+    > The JSLink property is not supported on Survey or Events lists.
 A SharePoint calendar is an Events list.

 ```XML
   <View BaseViewID="2"